groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 <br>

-> 🤖 "On the back of the tube, the regulatory text misspells **SOLUTIONS** as **PWC SOLOTIONS LIMITED** and omits a space in **LIMITED,STANLAW**.
+> 🤖 "On the back of the tube, the regulatory text misspells **SOLUTIONS** as **SOLOTIONS** and omits a space in **LIMITED,STANLAW**.

 ❌ The first part of this response is incorrect, and looking closely at [Image A6](/assets/rhode_A6.JPG), we can see why:

 ![](/assets/rhode_A6_closeup.JPG)

 Gemini mistook glare on the tube from the room lighting for a printing typo.
 A human wouldn't make this mistake.
+This is the first of several mistakes that we'll see Gemini make that can be attributed to photographic artifacts.

 ✅ The second part of Gemini's response, the missing space in **LIMITED,STANLAW**, is valid.
 A reputable product shouldn't have typos like that (although---spoiler alert---we'll revisit that statement later on...)